barefootwriter/KPU/IDEA/promo/testimonials.md

 Short Testimonials
 ------------------

+“The course asked me to challenge myself, open up and to share my work with others.
+I have been at Kwantlen for five years and during that time I have undergone numerous peer reviews, presentations and submitted essays that I have toiled on and poured hours into.
+That said, this class seemed to be asking more of me: to submit works that originate from me, ultimately in a personal way… Working on these projects opened up many avenues of myself to my own consciousness, from simply blowing off steam to expressing my opinions to what I most
+enjoy: morphing my own memories and experiences into works with anchors to the waking world.
+[My final project] was the champion of all my work.
+At risk of being over-dramatic, what I experienced was something near an epiphany.
+Realization dawned on me that with every activity I use to explore my own creative nature, I slowly better myself.
+I learn that I enjoy not only the process of creating something that is my own but the finished product as well.
+These feelings are the beginnings of pride, which I don't feel I have truly had with my work for many years… As the semester ends I feel that I can truly say I have delved deeper into myself, learning about what and who I really am.
+It is this that I find truly valuable.
+This is something I will ruminate on while on long drives and use to build myself as I age… Every semester it is as if I am working on a novel about myself.
+I become ever more self-aware and in turn discover things I feel strongly about and other traits that I am not happy to have a part of me.
+To draw on a cliché, the journey itself is much more valuable than the beginning or end.
+Something many often seem to forget, including myself.
+This class was another step in that journey, reminding me that the moment I am in, is the only moment I have.”

-"Every week when I came to class I felt very encouraged and inspired by all of the different creative ideas...
-I am walking away from this semester after putting in a great effort, with new skills and experiences that I will be able to reflect on forever."
+“Every week when I came to class I felt very encouraged and inspired by all of the different creative ideas… I am walking away from this semester after putting in a great effort, with new skills and experiences that I will be able to reflect on forever.”

-"I have never taken a course like this before.
+“I have never taken a course like this before.
 I think there should be more courses that follow this criteria.
 You allowed me to take my creativity to a whole new level.
 I think that creativity should be a bigger part of education because it is so crucial to every individual.
 Creativity shapes people as individuals and gives them personality.
-It also allows them to experience things they never have experienced before."
+It also allows them to experience things they never have experienced before.”

-"This course forced me to let go of the constraints I place on myself for constant organization and planning, for which I am grateful.
+“This course forced me to let go of the constraints I place on myself for constant organization and planning, for which I am grateful.
 I have been able to explore my creative side in a way I had always wanted to but never thought I had time for.
-I have found time for the kinds of things I enjoy and feel I have accomplished some real personal growth."
+I have found time for the kinds of things I enjoy and feel I have accomplished some real personal growth.”

-"My progress within the semester in this class was been great for me not only academically but personally.
+“My progress within the semester in this class was been great for me not only academically but personally.
 I have gained so much.
 A simple little project turned into something wonderful.
-I built new relationships that I didn’t know existed."
+I built new relationships that I didn’t know existed.”

-"I realized that this class is very different from other classes that I have taken previously.
+“I realized that this class is very different from other classes that I have taken previously.
 Therefore, I was going to drop this class because I was afraid to be in this unfamiliar learning environment, especially with my poor English skill.
 Furthermore, I am an introvert person who